How to Write an Expository Essay 2023 Guide

 Body Paragraph 1: Benefits of Smartphones

 One of the most enormous benefits of smartphones is their portability.
-It’s so great that you can keep in touch with your loved ones no matter where life takes you simply by bringing them along with you!
-Smartphones also have various features that can make your life easier, such as calculators, calendars, and maps.
+It’s so great that you can keep in touch with your loved ones no matter where you go.
+Smartphones also have various features that can make your life easier.
+These include calculators, calendars, and maps.
+Furthermore, smartphones are excellent tools for online access to information and resources.
+They can help you find answers to anything you’re curious about.
+What’s more, they connect you with people and resources that can make your life easier.

 Body Paragraph 2: Drawbacks of Smartphones